carlosjhr64/entropia/BETA_TESTING.md

      Lb[64**44]                         #=> 264.0
      2**264==16**66 and 2**264==64**44  #=> true

-So, does Entropia's equilence among bases 2, 16, and 64 work?
+So, does Entropia's equivalence among bases 2, 16, and 64 work?
 With entropy `2**264`, yes!:

     e2 = E[264]{RNG}